ccalilung/RPS-Multiplayer/README.md

 Deployed project on GitHub: https://ccalilung.github.io/RPS-Multiplayer

 Background: This game uses Firebase to allow two people using different browsers to play the classic game of Rock, Paper, Scissors.
 Firebase is used to record what player(s) have been selected, then once the gameplay has started, what each player has selected.
 Once both players have selected, there is a comparison using JavaScript/JQuery of the answers with a lookup function to determine who wins.
 That is then recorded and pushed to both clients so that the score is shown.
 Once a player closes his/her browser or leaves the game, their entry in Firebase is wiped so that a new player can enter and a new set of games can commence.
+Additionally, Firebase also logs a entries into a text field, which acts as a chat function.
+Firebase then will push it back to the client so that the other player can receive a chat.

+Instructions:
 This is an online version of Rock, Paper, or Scissors.
 Two players can play at the same time.

 The first person who arrives can input his/her name and select what player # he/she would like to be.
 Submission here will setup the game for that player, and remove that player from an option for anyone else wanting to enter.
 The 2nd player then can enter his/her name and select the remaining player #.